divyansh1157/404-Found---Team-Portfolio/Akshara.md

 ## Project Status
 Currently learning and building projects in AI, Machine Learning, and software development.

-Thanks for visiting my profile
+Thanks for visiting my profile!